Igor Gouzenko: Background

-His older brother (also Igor, Gouzenko is named in memory of him), born in 1917, died at one year old from malnutrition.
+His older brother (also Igor, Gouzenko is named in memory of him), born in 1917, died at age 1 from malnutrition.
 His father fought in the Russian Civil War on the side of the Bolsheviks, dying early of typhoid.
 His mother was a school mathematics teacher.
-Faced with the prospect of her second child dying of starvation, his mother decided to place her son in the care of his mother, Ekaterina A. Filkova, in the village of Semion, Ryazan Oblast, where he lived for 7 years.
-Later his mother took Igor to her relatives in Rostov-on-Don, and she got a job in the village of Verkhne-Spasskoe, after which she moved to Moscow and after some time took all the children.
+Faced with the prospect of her second child dying of starvation, Gouzenko's mother decided to place him in the care of her mother, Ekaterina A. Filkova, in the village of Semion, Ryazan Oblast, Russia, where he lived for seven years.
+Later his mother took Igor to her relatives in Rostov-on-Don, and she got a job in the village of Verkhne-Spasskoe, after which she moved to Moscow, and after some time, she took all the children.
 Igor Gouzenko entered the fifth grade in the school named after Maxim Gorky near the Automotive Factory No. 2 Zavod Imeni Stalina.

 Gouzenko spent a lot of time in the Lenin Library, where he prepared for admission to the university and then entered the Moscow Architectural Institute.
 While at the institute he met his future wife Svetlana (Anna) Gouseva in the Lenin Library; the couple married soon after meeting.

 Due to his high academic performance, he was sent to the Military Engineering Academy named after V.V.
 Kuybyshev, where he was trained for a year as a cipher clerk, graduating with the rank of lieutenant.
 At the start of World War II he was drafted into the Red Army.
 He served in the central apparatus of the GRU (April, 1942 — summer of 1943).
 His position gave him knowledge of Soviet espionage activities in the West.
 Gouzenko worked under the leadership of Colonel Nikolai Zabotin.